Community consultation completed

-Click on the coloured icons to learn about proposed changes and improvements at different locations within the Lake Tyers State Park.
+Click on the coloured icons to learn about the final changes and improvements at different locations within the Lake Tyers State Park.
 The different colours of the icons indicate whether the priority of implementation is Low, Medium or High.

 Low = Orange, Medium = Green and High = Blue

-The proposed changes identified throughout the strategy are all subject to funding being available for implementation.
+The changes identified throughout the strategy are all subject to funding being available for implementation.

 Lake Tyers State Park Interactive Map which identifies locations with proposed changes.
 Map can also be located in Lake Tyers State Park Camping and Access Strategy One Page Summary with Map.